mechanicpanic/JetBrains_TestAssignment/README.md

   * At least 255 MB of RAM

 ## [Grafana building blocks](https://grafana.com/docs/grafana/latest/guides/glossary/)
   * A **panel** is the basic visual element of Grafana comprised of a visualization and at least one query.
   * A **dashboard** is a set of panels.
   * A **data source** is a file, database, or service providing the data.
   * A **visualization** is a graphical representation of query results.

 ## Installing Grafana

-Grafana comes in two flavors: Alpine Linux-based and Ubuntu-based.
-In this tutorial, we will be using the Alpine version, which is recommended by the developers for safety and efficiency.
+Grafana images come in two flavors: Alpine Linux-based and Ubuntu-based.
+In this tutorial, we will be using the Alpine version, which is recommended for safety and efficiency.
   * Open any kind of terminal and type:

   ```